IlkkaTakala/Eril-Engine/docs/demodesign.md

 - ghost chases player, and player dies if touched
 - use flashlight to repel ghost
 - flashlight battery depletes while on and refills while off
-- use teddy bear to attract ghost to it
 - store candy canes in inventory
 - throw items